 Breast Augmentation

 It is a cosmetic surgery procedure that helps women who are dissatisfied with the size of their breasts.
-It also assists women who have experienced changes in the appearance of their breasts due to pregnancy, breast-feeding, weight-loss, genetics, sun exposure, gravity, hormones, or any number of changes to the size and shape of your breasts.
+It also assists women who have experienced changes in the appearance of their breasts due to pregnancy, breastfeeding, weight loss, genetics, sun exposure, gravity, hormones, or any number of changes to the size and shape of their breasts.

-As with all surgical procedures, you should consider whether breast augmentation is suitable for you before deciding to go ahead and ask your surgeon/agency any questions that you may have and he or she will give you guidance and advice to make sure that your choice is fully-informed and for reasons such as personal preference.
+As with all surgical procedures, you should consider whether breast augmentation is suitable for you before deciding to go ahead and ask your surgeon/agency any questions that you may have, and he or she will give you guidance and advice to make sure that your choice is fully informed, for reasons such as personal preference.

 Surgical Procedure

 Breast augmentation is performed by placing breast implants either under the breast tissue (under the muscle) and over the chest muscle (over the muscle), or under both the chest muscle and the breast tissue (dual plane).
-All breast implants are made with a silicone-based casing but they are filled with either silicone gel or saline.
-The outer silicone case may be smooth, shiny, polished, or a slightly rough texture.
+All breast implants are made with a silicone-based casing, but they are filled with either silicone gel or saline.
+The outer silicone case may be smooth, shiny, polished, or slightly rough.

-In terms of methods of incision and insertion, this is discussed in consultation between yourself and the consulting Plastic Surgeon, in respect to best results and decided upon after physical examination at the time of consultation.
-The most commonly used methods of incision and insertion in the following areas:
+In terms of methods of incision and insertion, this is discussed in consultation between you and the consulting Plastic Surgeon, with respect to the best results and is decided upon after physical examination at the time of consultation.
+The most commonly used methods of incision and insertion are in the following areas:

 • Around your nipple (Circular Incision)